-All three of the above items are a part of the meat and potatoes portion of the IEP.
-It’s a huge concern for parents.
+IEP Accommodations, Modifications and Supports/Services: All three of those are a huge concern for parents.
 I know this because it’s often one of the first sections you turn to when you are handed a new draft IEP.

 From IDEA: Supplementary aids and services means aids, services, and other supports that are provided in regular education classes, other education-related settings, and in extracurricular and nonacademic settings, to enable children with disabilities to be educated with non-disabled children to the maximum extent appropriate in accordance with §§300.114 through 300.116.